ecupaio/jekyll-template/README.md

 Use `@include headings` to apply styles for heading tags (eg `<h1>`).

 **Transitions**
-Use `@include transition` to add a `transition: all $transition_duration ease` property with browser prefixes.
+Use `@include transition(all)` to add a `transition: all $transition_duration ease` property with browser prefixes.
 The `$transition_duration` variable can be modified at the top of `custom.scss`

-Use `@include custom_transition(PROPERTIES)` to apply a transition to specific CSS properties.
-For example, `@inculde custom_transition(height,opacity)` would apply a transition to only the height and opacity properties.
+For other transitions properties, just add them as comma separated parameters in the include: `@include transition(opacity,color)`.

 **Transforms**
 Use `@include transform(VALUES)` to apply a transform with browser prefixes.
 For example, use `@include transform(translateX(100%))` to apply a translateX to your property.

 ### JS

-Add javascript files to `_includes/js/`, then include the js file with liquid in `site_functions.js`(in the root).
-Ex: `{% include js/social_links.js %}`.
-All js files will concatenate in `js/site_functions.js` and load at the bottom of `index.html`.

-There is a blank `site_functions.js` file in the `includes/js` directory for you to start your site with.
+Add javascript files to the `js` directory and grunt will output uglified files to the `js/min` directory.

 ### Images

-Although it's possible to add images through Jekyll Admin's Static Files, I have added an images folder that has an image minifier for page load optimization.
-Follow the instruction below to install dependencies and run the image minifier

-1. cd into your repo
-2. run `npm install`
-3. run `grunt`

-Grunt will then watch for new images to be added and place the minified images in the `min_images` folder.
+Add images to the `images` directory and grunt will output the minified images to the `min_images` directory so you can have a backup of original images.